Cheshire landlord accreditation scheme

 The benefit for landlords of being a member of an accreditation scheme includes public recognition of the good standards that they deliver, as well as access to initiatives that will be developed for the Scheme.
 Tenants also benefit from accreditation schemes through the knowledge that properties are safe and in good repair, and the confidence that their landlord is professional and reputable.

-Applying for membership of the scheme
+Applying for membership of the scheme (The scheme is currently suspended)

 Making an application is simple.
 Landlords need to complete an application form, including details of all the properties they own across Cheshire, and submit this to one of the partner Councils, together with a self-assessment of their management practices, and copies of current gas safety certificates.